elvisjs/spring-mvp-lab/README.md

 This UI framework can write web pages in both rust and javascript, we currently support the basic web components listed in MDN, in the 8 weeks, we plan to implement:

 + A port of basic Material Design
-+ rust(wasm) component package manager
++ Rust(wasm) component package manager
 + An official website developed by our lib

 ## Awesome
 > Why does your idea matter: How will it help deliver on the full promise of the internet, or make the internet more awesome? *

-Our web UI framework is implemented in wasm, it's faster than vue for 2~3 times and react for 6~8 times for now.
+Our web UI framework is implemented in pure wasm, it's faster than vue for 2~3 times and react for 6~8 times for now.

 + People can choose to write web pages in wasm with both rust and javascript
 + If you want to use our library with javascript,  it's like dart, no HTML nor CSS nor JSX.